emma-community/emma-go-sdk/docs/VmCreate.md

 ### NewVmCreate

-`func NewVmCreate(name string, dataCenterId string, osId int32, cloudNetworkType string, vCpuType string, vCpu int32, ramGb int32, volumeType string, volumeGb int32, sshKeyId int32, ) *VmCreate`
+`func NewVmCreate(name string, dataCenterId string, osId int32, cloudNetworkType string, vCpuType string, vCpu int32, ramGb int32, volumeType string, volumeGb int32, ) *VmCreate`

 NewVmCreate instantiates a new VmCreate object
 This constructor will assign default values to properties that have it defined,